 The project aims to describe all sites making Portland cement clinker in the period beginning 1895.
 Outside its scope (although they may be touched upon) are:

 Criticism might be aimed at the accounts (particularly of individual plants) given here because where hard information is lacking (or at any rate, I have failed to find it), I have given accounts which are to some extent conjectural.
 Historical discipline would require that I should simply say "not known" under these circumstances.
 However, the objective of the project is to give a quantitative account of the entire industry.
-At the heart of the project is a set of databases (invisible to the website) that completely describe the period of study, and from which can be derived general statements about progress and innovation.
+At the heart of the project is a set of databases, invisible to the website (and to everybody else - so don't ask to see it) that completely describe the period of study, and from which can be derived general statements about progress and innovation.
 These databases, in order to be quantitative, have to have non-zero entries for every entity in the industry believed to be active.
 This requires that for each plant and each kiln, a "narrative" has to be established.
 This may involve over-confident interpolation and extrapolation from isolated snippets of data, or even more wild surmises (but hopefully based on informed guesswork) where data is entirely lacking.
 Where the informed reader encounters glaring (or tiny) errors in these accounts, I can only apologise and urge them to contact me and suggest corrections, which I will be delighted to receive and incorporate.

 Why start in 1895?
 The starting date of 1895 is chosen because the successful use of rotary kilns in Britain started shortly after that date, so the development of that technology is completely covered.
-Because “Portland cement as we know it” dates from the 1840s, an earlier start date is desirable, but reliable records from the pre-rotary period are extremely patchy and constitutionally inaccurate, and the objective of this work is to list all operations in order to produce a quantitative account.
+Because “Portland cement as we know it” dates from the 1840s, an earlier start date is desirable, but reliable records from the pre-rotary period are extremely patchy and constitutionally inaccurate (by which I mean that they routinely told lies), and the objective of this work is to list all operations in order to produce a quantitative account.

 Privacy and Confidentiality